About Us- EmpowerSurvivors

 I just couldn’t accept the silence, the lack of education and support, the blame put on survivors of this crime, and so began not only my healing journey but the beginnings of EmpowerSurvivors.” - Elizabeth Sullivan

 EmpowerSurvivors was created and founded by Elizabeth Sullivan in 2014.
-It was during her own healing journey that she realized survivors needed an organization that would create safe spaces of healing and support for survivors, provide resources and educate survivors to better understand their own healing journey and how the child abuse done to them so many years ago could manifest itself into every fiber of their being.
+It was during her own healing journey that she realized survivors needed an organization that would create safe spaces of healing and support for survivors while providing resources and education so survivors could better understand their own healing journey and how the child abuse done to them so many years ago could manifest itself into every fiber of their being.

 Today , EmpowerSurvivors, is a peer led 501c3 charitable non-profit organization based in Stillwater,MN and run and operated by adult survivors of childhood sexual abuse and trauma.